'Dream come true': Migrant caravan LGBTQ couples celebrate mass wedding

 Like many of the people in the caravan who traveled more than 2,000 miles to the U.S.-Mexico border, Durán and Nehemias Pastor who have been in a relationship for about three years hope to get asylum in the U.S.

-Migrants could spend months waiting for their asylum cases to be hear and processed if approved.
+Migrants could spend months waiting for their asylum cases to be heard and processed if approved.

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.